gregpalmr/alluxio-on-emr/README.md

      http://<public ip address>:8889

 ## Step 8.
-Create a test Hive table pointing to the Alluxio file system
+Load some TPC-DS data info Alluxio and the S3 under file system (UFS)

 Alluxio has been configured to use the S3 bucket specified in the EMR `create-cluster` command as the root "under file system" or UFS.
 Create some test data in that S3 bucket to be used by Alluxio and query engines accessing Alluxio.